Silverado (film): Critical response

-The staff at Variety reserved praise for the film stating that the real rewards of the picture lie in its "visuals" saying, "rarely has the West appeared so alive, yet unlike what one carries in his mind's eye.
+The staff at Variety reserved praise for the film, stating that the real rewards of the picture lie in its "visuals", and saying that "rarely has the West appeared so alive, yet unlike what one carries in his mind's eye.
 Ida Random's production design is thoroughly convincing in detail."
-Julie Salamon writing for The Wall Street Journal, voiced positive sentiment joyfully exclaiming that Silverado "looks great and moves fast.
+Julie Salamon writing for The Wall Street Journal, voiced positive sentiment joyfully, exclaiming that Silverado "looks great and moves fast.
 Mr. Kasdan has packed his action well against the fearsomely long, dusty stretches of Western plain."
-Describing some pitfalls, David Sterritt of The Christian Science Monitor said, "When pure storytelling takes over after an hour or so, the picture becomes less original and engaging."
-Sterritt was quick to admit, "The cinematography by John Bailey is stunning," but he frustratingly noted that "Like the last movie Lawrence Kasdan gave us, The Big Chill, it's best when the carefully chosen cast throws itself into developing characters and building their relationships."
+Describing some pitfalls, David Sterritt of The Christian Science Monitor said: "When pure storytelling takes over after an hour or so, the picture becomes less original and engaging."
+Sterritt was quick to admit that "the cinematography by John Bailey is stunning," but he frustratingly noted that "like the last movie Lawrence Kasdan gave us, The Big Chill, it's best when the carefully chosen cast throws itself into developing characters and building their relationships."
 Total Film viewed Silverado as a creation of the "Kasdan brothers' ebullient love letter to the horse operas of their youth", while throwing in "every Western cliché imaginable.
 It's not as rousing as it thinks, despite the efforts of Bruce Broughton's strident score, but looks terrific - all big skies and wide-open spaces."

-In an entirely negative critique, film critic Jay Scott of The Globe and Mail said the all too familiar "manipulative Star Wars-style score is the only novelty on tap in Silverado, which has a plot too drearily complicated and arid to summarize".
-Dave Kehr of the Chicago Reader.
-Commenting on director Kasdan's style, he said his "considerable skills as a plot carpenter seem to desert him as soon as the story moves to the town of the title."
+In an entirely negative critique, film critic Jay Scott of The Globe and Mail said the all-too-familiar "manipulative Star Wars-style score is the only novelty on tap in Silverado, which has a plot too drearily complicated and arid to summarize".
+Dave Kehr of the Chicago Reader, commenting on director Kasdan's style, said that his "considerable skills as a plot carpenter seem to desert him as soon as the story moves to the town of the title."
 As far as the supporting cast was concerned, he dryly noted, "none of them assumes enough authority to carry the moral and dramatic center of the film."
 Sheila Benson, writing for the Los Angeles Times gave the film a negative review: "For all its mosaic of nice details, Silverado is still a faintly hollow creation-constructed, not torn from the heart."

 Richard Corliss of Time didn't find the picture to be compelling, stating how the film "sprays the buckshot of its four or five story lines across the screen with the abandon of a drunken galoot aiming at a barn door.
 Though the film interrupts its chases and shootouts to let some fine actors stare meaningfully or spit out a little sagebrush wisdom, it rarely allows them to build the camaraderie that an old cowhand like Gabby Hayes exuded with no sweat."
-He ultimately came to the conclusion that Silverado "proves it takes more than love of the western to make a good one.
+He ultimately came to the conclusion that Silverado "proves it takes more than love of the Western to make a good one.
 Maybe the dudes at K-Tell were a mite too slick for the job."